Farrah Abraham Pops Out Of Racy Gold Outfit

 Farrah Abraham headed to BeautyCon in Los Angeles with her daughter, Sophia, this weekend, and showed some eye-popping cleavage in the process.

-According to The Daily Mail, Farrah Abraham strutted her stuff on the pink carpet at the event as she and Sophia dressed to the nines as the posed for photos.
+According to The Daily Mail, Farrah Abraham strutted her stuff on the pink carpet at the event, as she and Sophia dressed to the nines and posed for photos.

 Farrah wore a bright, gold suit.
 The ensemble boasted wide-legged bottoms and an off-the-shoulder, long-sleeved top.
 The low cut of the shirt showed off the former Teen Mom OG star’s ample cleavage.